 Sender: That is correct, clear to energize.

 There are many issues in every form of communication.
-While verbal communication seems like a straight forward way to convey a message compared to an email or text, there are still many issues that can be present while using it.
-Three way communication can be critical in verifying a message is understood during a work task which can make all the difference in whether a worker is injured or not.
-Discussion point: What are some work tasks that we do here and should utilize three way communication during the task?
+While verbal communication seems like a straightforward way to convey a message compared to an email or text, there are still many issues that can be present while using it.
+Three-way communication can be critical in verifying a message is understood during a work task which can make all the difference in whether a worker is injured or not.